BC-Li/bc-li.github.io/_pages/friends.md

 {% include gallery %}

-I'd be glad to exchange friendly links here XD

 ##  Friendly Links

 * Raptazure: [https://raptazure.github.io](https://raptazure.github.io)
 * TurboRocket: [https://bc-li.github.io](https://bc-li.github.io)

+`If you want to exchange your link here you can E-Mail me or send me a QQ message.
+Find my contact info in Page "about".`